 Getting a colectivo from Cancun to Playa del Carmen is cheap and easy, but you’ll need a few words of Spanish in your vocabulary.

 If you’re in the hotel zone, first take the local R1 bus to Cancun Centro.
-The colectivos leave from opposite the ADO Bus Station – you’ll be able to spot the large collection of typically white minibuses.
+The colectivos leave from opposite the ADO Bus Station.
+You’ll easily be able to spot the large collection of typically white minibuses.
 You’ll need to find one that is heading south to Playa del Carmen.
 Asking the place name as a question will generally be fine.
 But, for a full sentence use ‘¿vas a Playa del Carmen?‘ – are you going to Playa del Carmen.

-The price of the journey is typically around 40 pesos.
+The price of the journey is 45 pesos.
 You can check the cost with the driver by asking ‘¿cuánto cuesta?‘ – how much is the cost.
 Just make sure you know your Spanish numbers for when they respond.
-Don’t try and pay with large notes as they won’t have the change.
+Don’t try and pay with large notes as they likely won’t have the change.